svandragt/htmx-php-sandbox/readme.md

 # HTMX PHP Sandbox

-This is just a minimal setup for PHP developers to get started playing with HTMX.
+This is just a minimal setup for PHP developers to experiment with HTMX.

 * Basic HTML layout with libraries loaded.
 * Enough styles to get something on screen.